dustinmoris/DustedCodes/src/DustedCodes/BlogPosts/2018_12_17-why-you-should-learn-fsharp.md

 ### Inversion of Control made functional

 The only pattern which a functional developer has to understand is functions.
-To prove my point one last time I'll explore the [Inversion of Control principle]() next.
+To prove my point one last time I'll explore the [Inversion of Control principle](https://en.wikipedia.org/wiki/Inversion_of_control) next.

 First let's be clear what the Inversion of Control principle is, because many developers wrongly confuse it with the dependency injection pattern.
-The Inversion of Control principle states that a class shall never instantiate its dependencies itself.
-[Martin Fowler]() uses the term [Hollywood Principle]() as in *"Don't call us, we'll call you"*.
+The Inversion of Control principle states that a class shall never instantiate its own dependencies itself.
+[Martin Fowler](https://martinfowler.com/) uses the term [Hollywood Principle](https://martinfowler.com/bliki/InversionOfControl.html) as in *"Don't call us, we'll call you"*.

 There are three distinctive design patterns which follow the IoC principle: